DataRecce/recce/README.md

 ## Features

-1. Support the same dbt adapter framework as dbt.
+1. Support both Web UI & CLI
-2. Support both Web UI & CLI
+1. Multiple diff tools, including lineage diff, schema diff, and query diff.
+And more in the future.
-3. Lineage diff
+1. Use the dbt-core adapter framework to connect to your data warehouse.
+No additional configuration required.

 ## Use cases

-1. When developing, we can check the new result by comparing against the production one.
+1. During development, we can verify new results by contrasting them with those from production prior to pushing the changes.
-2. When reviewing PR, you can understand the change impacts.
+2. While reviewing PR, you can grasp the extent of the changes and their impact before merge.
-3. When trouble shooting, you can run adhoc dif query to find the root causes.
+3. For troubleshooting, you can execute ad-hoc diff queries to pinpoint the root causes.

 # Usage